vcvpaiva/DialecticaCategories/README.md

 18. Hongde Hu; Andre Joyal --  Coherence completions of categories, https://core.ac.uk/download/pdf/82827543.pdf

+19. Kerjean and  Pedrot: ∂ is for Dialectica: typing differentiable programming, https://www.irif.fr/~kerjean/papers/dial_diff.pdf

-19. Make a list of the work on Lenses! and containers -- see https://www.brunogavranovic.com/posts/2022-02-10-optics-vs-lenses-operationally.html and applications in his github
+ Make a list of the work on Lenses! and containers --

-20. Make a list of work on games
+    see https://www.brunogavranovic.com/posts/2022-02-10-optics-vs-lenses-operationally.html and applications in his github Make a list of work on games